ECE 1111: Engineering Computation I

 01

-Linux: Virtualization, Command Line, Shells
+Linux: Virtualization, Command Line Basics, and Shells

 02